-At Swift River, we see an ever-increasing number of people seeking treatment for opiate addiction.
+At Vertava Health of Massachusetts, we see an ever-increasing number of people seeking treatment for opiate addiction.
 This is true for the whole country, not just here in Massachusetts.
 It is troubling to see these numbers increase, but we are doing our part to fight against addiction.
-Understanding the heroin and opiate addiction epidemic and addiction treatment programs are crucial to getting the help that you need to fully recover.
+Understanding the opiate addiction epidemic and addiction treatment programs are crucial to getting the help that you need to fully recover.

-Addiction to heroin and opiates is a complex situation, one that takes on many faces and which often moves through several stages.
+Opiate addiction is a complex situation, one that takes on many faces and which often moves through several stages.
 Opiates are commonly prescribed for legitimate reasons and vital pain relief.
-Unfortunately, otherwise useful prescription opiates can often become addictive and lead to more serious issues such as heroin addiction.
+Unfortunately, otherwise useful and necessary prescription opiates can often become addictive and lead to more serious issues such as heroin addiction.
 While this is not always the case, recognizing these dangers can mean the difference between life and death.

 The Prescription Opioid Addiction Epidemic

-Prescription opiate addiction has become an epidemic, and while exact use statistics are imprecise, it is possible to extrapolate an idea on the impact by studying overdose death statistics.
-According to the American Society Of Addiction Medicine, drug overdoses are the most common cause of accidental death in the country.
+Prescription opiate addiction has become an epidemic, and while exact use statistics are imprecise, it is possible to determine an idea of the impact by studying overdose death statistics.
+According to the American Society Of Addiction Medicine, drug overdoses are the most common cause of accidental death in the country.3

 Their study found that around 47,000 people die every year from an overdose.
 Of these deaths, nearly 30,000 are related to opioids, which is about 64 percent.
 Of those, nearly 19,000 are caused by prescription painkillers with a further 11,000 by heroin.
 Access to these substances is a major part of the problem.
-Harvard Medical School reported that 18 percent of all opiate access came through legal prescriptions, with about six percent obtained illegally.
+Harvard Medical School reported that 18 percent of all opiate access came through legal prescriptions, with about six percent obtained illegally.4

 The largest contributor was prescription sharing, with 70 percent of access being attributed to family members or friends providing addicted loved ones with their prescription opiates.
-Prescription drug addiction and heroin are highly connected, which may explain the recent increase in heroin use.
+Prescription drug abuse and heroin are highly connected, which may explain the recent increase in heroin use.